SAP-samples/teched2025-DA160/exercises/ex1/README.md

 3. Then, you provide the relevant input parameters using a guided wizard.
 This wizard is generated on the fly, based on configuration placed by the application owner.

 <img src="images/sap4me-images/coreProductInfo.png" alt="coreProductInfo" width="1500"/><br/>

-4. Finish the setup. <br/>
+4. Finish the setup.
 <img src="images/sap4me-images/finishProvisioning.png" alt="finishProvisioning" width="1500"/><br/>

 5. When the provisioning is complete, you can explore the solution and tenant resources that were just created for the app.
 Information on each resource is displayed, including the allocated quota and the status.
-Finally, you can launch the provisioned application. <b> The provisioning of the SAP Business Data Cloud Cockpit is successful.</b><br/>
+Finally, you can launch the provisioned application.
+The provisioning of the SAP Business Data Cloud Cockpit is successful.<br/>

 <img src="images/sap4me-images/viewResources.png" alt="viewResources" width="1500"/><br/>

 6. In the **Resources** tab that opens, the application SAP BDC Cockpit displays.
 You can view the solution and the tenant resources that were just created for the cockpit application, including the quota and the allocated status.
 The status shows as **Processing** and then changes to **Ready**.
 <img src="images/sap4me-images/viewResourcesCoreProduct.png" alt="viewResourcesCoreProduct" width="1500"/><br/>

-You have successfully provisioned the BDC Cockpit.
+**You have successfully provisioned the BDC Cockpit.**

 ## Exercise 1.2 Guided Tour: Configure SAP Business Data Cloud in SAP for Me